Professor of Modern Literatures in English

 I am interested in supervising BA and MA theses (as well as PhD theses) on

-- Literatures in English from ca. 1800 onward, with an emphasis on the Modernist period and on (Post)Modern/contemporary literature (particularly literary fiction [for example Henry James, James Joyce, Virginia Woolf, E.M.
+Literatures in English from ca. 1800 onward, with an emphasis on the Modernist period and on (Post)Modern/contemporary literature (particularly literary fiction [for example Henry James, James Joyce, Virginia Woolf, E.M.
 Forster, William Faulkner, Evelyn Waugh, Flann O’Brien, Margaret Atwood, Paul Auster, Samuel Beckett, Julian Barnes, J.M.
-Coetzee, Don DeLillo, Jhumpa Lahiri, Eleanor Catton, Donna Tartt, Philip Roth, Zadie Smith, Ian McEwan, David Mitchell, John Fowles, Colm Toibin, Joseph O’Connor, Ali Smith, Penelope Fitzgerald] and poetry [for example T.S.
+Coetzee, Don DeLillo, Jhumpa Lahiri, Eleanor Catton, Donna Tartt, Philip Roth, Zadie Smith, Ian McEwan, David Mitchell, John Fowles, Colm Toibin, Ali Smith] and poetry [for example T.S.
 Eliot, Ezra Pound, W.B.
 Yeats, H.D., Wallace Stevens, W.H.
 Auden, W.C.
-Williams, James Merrill, Ted Hughes, Eavan Boland, Seamus Heaney, Michael Longley, Anne Carson, Alice Oswald, Christopher Logue, A.E.
+Williams, James Merrill, Ted Hughes, Eavan Boland, Seamus Heaney, Michael Longley, Derek Mahon, Anne Carson, Alice Oswald, Christopher Logue, A.E.
 Stallings]

 I am happy to discuss potential thesis topics with interested students.